libero/storybook/README.md

 make install
 ```

-Before running, you need to build the Docker container `libero/storybook:dev` locally:
+To build the Storybook container:

 ```shell
 make build
 ```